YOU ARE INVITED TO DARLA'S ART ADVENTURE ABROAD

 Once you arrive in Rome, you’re home.
 Everything has been arranged, and all you’ll really have to worry about is setting your morning alarm--there’ll be sights to see before lunch – and the morning light is worth it!

 For the duration of our retreat/workshop we will be staying at a renovated 16th century monastery.
 On sight are plenty of areas to explore, a beautiful chapel to use as our studio, gardens and a sense of peace.
-The cloister, with its trimmed hedges and fountain, the Chapel/Studio with its frescos, the gazebo overlooking the valley, the olive orchard – all of this is yours for your stay.
+The cloister, with its trimmed hedges and fountain, the Chapel/Studio with its frescos, the gazebo overlooking the valley, the olive orchard – all of this is yours to enjoy for your stay.
 Each day we will travel in the comfort of our private bus to beautiful local towns.
 Intimate streets winding up the hillside, secret gardens with figures carved out of rock, vistas with fields of poppies and sunflowers stretching off into the distance, calling you to grab your sketchbook and paints and explore!

 WHAT IS INCLUDED?